avocet-ibis/avocet-ibis.github.io/_pages/photos.md

 {% include gallery class="full" %}

 I try to minimally edit pictures and realistically depict what I see in the field.
 Most of my better photos are taken with a Nikon D500 and 200-500mm lens.
-I take many more horrendous pictures, often with a beat-up Nikon Coopix P950.
+I take many more horrendous pictures, often with a beat-up Nikon Coolpix P950.